Version 2.3 – published 20 January 2021

-Delegates who do Towers for Users e-learning will also get access to TowerGame, which (if they wish) lets them practice assembling towers on their computer in preparation for their practical.
+Delegates who do Towers for Users e-learning will also get access to TowerGame, which (if they wish) lets them practise assembling towers on their computer in preparation for their practical.

 When e-learning is used, the theory is done entirely from home.
 It means the instructor can skip straight to the written assessment and then the practical when the delegate arrives at your training centre.
 They do not need to repeat the theory session at the training centre.

 On any one course you may have some delegates who do the theory online and some who do it with you in the classroom.
 In this scenario, they would all come together for the written assessment and practical.

 > If someone’s PASMA qualification is about to expire, we will extend it when they complete the theory in our Online Training Portal